The World Market

 Global Coffee Industry Statistics

-- Average prices for all group indicators decreased in June 2023, with Robusta being an exception and continuing its gains at 7.8%, averaging 132.13 US cents/lb
+- Average prices for all coffee group indicators rose in April 2023, with Robusta coffee showing the highest increase at 8.7%.

 Harvest in Numbers and Statistics